badster-git/ComfyUI-InstantID/README.md

 huggingface-cli download --resume-download InstantX/InstantID --local-dir checkpoints
 ```

-For face encoder, you need to manutally download via this [URL](https://github.com/deepinsight/insightface/issues/1896#issuecomment-1023867304) to `models/antelopev2` as the default link is invalid.
+For face encoder, you need to manually download via this [URL](https://github.com/deepinsight/insightface/issues/1896#issuecomment-1023867304) to `models/antelopev2` as the default link is invalid.
 Once you have prepared all models, the folder tree should be like:

 ```
   .